kiwi0fruit/ultimate-question/articles/dxb.md

 Buddha-Darwinism on objective meaning of life separated from subjective meaning of life (Cosmogonic myth from Darwinian natural selection, Quasi-immortality, Free will, Buddhism-like illusion of “Self”)
 =======================================================

-## aka Applying Universal Darwinism to evaluation of Terminal values
+## *aka* Applying Universal Darwinism to evaluation of Terminal values

+## *aka* Summing up meta-ethical conclusions that can be derived from Universal Darwinism taken to extremes

 <img src="./dxb.png" alt="dxb" height="40px">